frontend-collective/react-sortable-tree/README.md

 # It uses react-hot-loader so changes are reflected on save.
 npm start

-# This script will start a webpack dev server for the external nodes demo.
+# Start the storybook, which has several different examples to play with.
+# Also hot-reloaded.
-npm run external-nodes-demo
+npm run storybook

+# Runs the library tests
+npm test

-# Lints the code with eslint and my custom rules.
+# Lints the code with eslint
 npm run lint

 # Lints and builds the code, placing the result in the dist directory.